smintz93/Bike-Race-Project_1/README.md

 Two Player game

-Bike race from one side to the other
+Bike race from one start line to finish line
 Obstacles in the way
-Avoid obstacles
-First bike to get to the finish line wins
+Player must avoid avoid obstacles or they are stopped First bike to get to the finish line wins
 First bike to win three races wins the game

 Set up

-Scoreboard with instructions
+Scoreboard with instructions and score
-Canvas next to it